 - Our systems are constantly monitored and automated alerts are sent to Encyro's senior management in case of any unexpected system level issues.

 *You must activate your compliance settings to meet these requirements.
-When logged in to Encyro, go to Settings and scroll down to "Compliance: HIPAA, GDPR, ..." to review your current settings.
-It is only when you enable compliance that strong passwords and automatic log-off upon inactivity are enforced on your Encyro account.
+When logged in to Encyro, go to Settings and click on Compliance in the left panel to review your current settings.
+Here you may enable strong passwords and automatic log-off upon inactivity, among other options.

 Additional security safeguards in use at Encyro are described here.